ROLEX2616/Univariate-Linear-Regression/README.md

+# DATE:
-# Implementation of Univariate Linear Regression
+# EX:9-Implementation of Univariate Linear Regression
 ## Aim:
 To implement univariate Linear Regression to fit a straight line using least squares.
 ## Equipment’s required: